josevictorferreira/homeserver/README.md

 ## Tools

-- A minimal Centos 7 VM in proxmox.
+- A minimal Rocky Linux 9 VM in proxmox.
 - K3s single node cluster.
 - K9s to manage the cluster from the outside.
 - Helm to easily install/upgrade charts.